News

 One of the finalists delivers a presentation to the judges

-On Monday 16th June, a group of Year 12 girls interested in Aerospace Engineering came to Queen Mary for the day to learn more about the subject.
+On 16 June, a group of Year 12 girls with an interest in Aerospace Engineering visited Queen Mary for a day of learning and hands-on experience.

 The event also included:

-• A panel discussion with women in the Aerospace industry
+• A Q&A panel discussion with women in the Aerospace industry.

-• Carrying out experiments in the wind and visualisation tunnels
+• Experiments in the wind and visualisation tunnels.

-Thank you to all the teachers, visitors who judged our presentations and everyone’s fantastic feedback which has largely built upon my confidence to approach future events like these, forming great connections and developing so many new interests!”
+One attendee, Maria, reflected: “Queen Mary hosted a fantastic informative experience for us.
+We presented our ideas to the judges and received fantastic feedback, which has built upon my confidence to approach future events like these.
+I also formed great connections and developed so many new interests!”

-We are grateful for the support of a Small Grant from the Centre for Public Engagement and the QMUL EDI Team (C&I Initiatives) to enable the competition to take place.
+This project was made possible with the support of a Small Grant from the Centre for Public Engagement and the QMUL EDI Team (C&I Initiatives).

 Contact:Kshitij Sabnis